boldlink/support-scripts/scripts/github_actions/dockerfile_variables_validate/README.md

 Error: Process completed with exit code 1.
 ```

+2. When all variables defined in Dockerfile have been used or exempted

 - When variables defined in Dockerfile have been used or exempted using the `--exclude` argument, the following is the output
 ```
 All variables defined in Dockerfile have been used in deployment or are exempted.